AtomGraph/JSON2RDF/README.md

 You can [download your Twitter data](https://twitter.com/settings/download_your_data) which includes tweets in `tweets.js`.
 Remove the `window.YTD.tweets.part0 = ` string and save the rest as `tweets.json`.

-To get RDF output, save the following query as `tweets.rq`
+To get the RDF output, save the following query as `tweets.rq`

 ```sparql
 BASE            <https://localhost/>